ecg2104/GISWorkshops/IntroGIS_QGIS_Exercise.md

 ![NTA]

 You will use QGIS to create NTA geographic definitions and housing unit totals for the entire city.
 As previously stated, census tracts are determined by the Census Department and they produce authoritative boundaries for them on a regular basis.
 There are also a variety of sources of derivative boundary definitions for these tracts.
-You will use a modified tract file for!
-NYC that can be found at the Geodata@columbia home page and download at [this link](https://github.com/ecg2104/GISWorkshops/raw/main/data/IntroGIS_QGIS_Exercise/cul_nyc_tracts_2020.gpkg)
+You will use a modified tract file for NYC that can be found at the Geodata@columbia home page and download at [this link](https://github.com/ecg2104/GISWorkshops/raw/main/data/IntroGIS_QGIS_Exercise/cul_nyc_tracts_2020.gpkg)

 ![geodatatracts]